• Skip to primary navigation

 Heavy Cream or Heavy Whipping Cream: Use heavy cream or heavy whipping cream for the ganache.
 Do not substitute whole milk or half and half for the heavy cream.

-Storage: Store this cake in an airtight cake at room temperature for up to 3 days.
+Storage: Store this olive oil cardamom cake in an airtight cake at room temperature for up to 3 days.
+Freeze the unfrosted cake in an airtight for up to 2 months.
+Defrost it in the refrigerator or at room temperature.

 Nutrition Information: The nutrition information provided is an estimate.
 The calorie accuracy is not guaranteed.